streetmix/streetmix/docs/technical/installing-streetmix.rst

 To stop running Streetmix, press :kbd:`Ctrl-C`.

-On Mac OS X, this should also automatically stop the MongoDB server.
 In case it doesn't work, you can run this command to manually clean up background tasks:

 .. prompt:: bash $